About The School

 - Teaching – we plan for a rich, relevant and creative curriculum underpinned by robust basic skills whilst adhering to the Kenyan CBC curriculum.

-Learning – we enable pupils to become independent learners, to work together and to develop good learning habits. - Resources – we manage people, time and resources well so that they have the maximum impact on standards and accountability.
+- Resources – we manage people, time and resources well so that they have the maximum impact on standards and accountability.

-Accountability – in all financial activities, financial transparency is paramount. - Safeguarding – all children, adults, families and communities that come into contact with our school or charity (in person or online) should have a safe, inclusive and collaborative experience free from all forms of abuse, harm and harassment.
+- Safeguarding – all children, adults, families and communities that come into contact with our school or charity (in person or online) should have a safe, inclusive and collaborative experience free from all forms of abuse, harm and harassment.

 The facilities of the school